 This was firmware version 3.3.0.
-JBL may improve this with future updates.
+JBL LIVE true wireless may improve this with future updates.
 Mono mode can be used, but you must use the correct bud since that is the default primary receiver.

-It’s not known if JBL will allow primary earbud switching like the Plantronics BackBeatFIT 3200.
+It’s not known if JBL LIVE will allow primary earbud switching like the Plantronics BackBeatFIT 3200.

-The earbuds can support AAC or SBC.
+They can support AAC or SBC.
 This is useful for streaming high-quality content on iOS devices.
-AAC’s performance on Android is not always consistent and can vary depending on which smartphone is used.
+AAC’s performance on Android devices is not always consistent and can vary depending on which smartphone is used.

 Bluetooth multipoint is not supported, so I had to manually switch my Samsung Galaxy S10e from my laptop to my Samsung Galaxy S10e.

-JBL excels at providing clear instructions on how to use its headsets.
+JBL ear headphones excel at providing clear instructions on how to use their headsets.
 When you open the case for the first time, the earbud automatically enters pairing mode.

-You can enable Bluetooth on your phone and choose JBL LIVE300 TWS in the pairing menu.
+You can enable Bluetooth on your phone and choose JBL LIVE 300 TWS true wireless in the pairing menu.
 Double-tap the right earbud to enter pairing mode.
 Hold the second tap for five secs.

 It’s easy to reboot the headset by inserting both buds into the charging case.
 Hold the button down for five seconds.

-The earbuds can be charged quickly: a quick charge of 10 minutes gives you an hour of listening.
+It can be charged quickly: a quick full charge of 10 minutes gives you one hour of listening experience.
 The case will charge the earbuds even if they aren’t being used.

-The case takes approximately 2 hours to charge fully and can be charged with 2.3 additional charge cycles.
+The case takes approximately two hours to fully charge and can be charged with 2.3 additional charge cycles.
 This gives you nearly 17.5 hours of battery life.